Dr Jiong Jin

 Distributed and Stochastic Network Optimization: Optimization theory has been widely applied to communication networks and become an essential modeling language and design method.
 We are interested in this project to develop distributed and/or stochastic optimization algorithms for diverse networking problems such as congestion control, resource allocation and cross-layer design.

-Software-Defined Internet of Things for Real-Time Services: The Internet of things (IoT) is an emerging revolution, which targets anytime connectivity for anything to create smart environments in which there is fast-paced interaction between systems and between such systems and people.
+Real-Time Internet of Things: The Internet of things (IoT) is an emerging revolution, which targets anytime connectivity for anything to create smart environments in which there is fast-paced interaction between systems and between such systems and people.
 The project aims to develop a flexible software-defined IoT platform to provide real-time services for smart city applications.

 Wireless Robotic Networks: With the advance of M2M communications, wireless robotic networks can be formed to handle more complex and time-critical tasks in a distributed and parallel manner.
 The project aims to address 1) controllable mobility to enhance cross-layer optimization of communication protocols; 2) M2M to support dynamic resource management and self-organization for a team of cooperative robots.